fallenapollonian/fallenapollonian.github.io/articles/racism.md

 Each additional police officer abates approximately 0.1 homicides, effects which in per-capita terms are twice as large for black versus white victims.
 At the same time, larger police forces make more arrests for low-level "quality of life" offenses, which would have disproportionately burdensome effects for blacks.
 Thus, there is evidence that black communities are simultaneously over and under-policed [(Chalfin et al., 2020)](https://www.nber.org/papers/w28202).

+## Stereotypes

+People see same-size black men as larger and more threatening than same-size white men.
+Even black men are subject to this effect, although they didn't see the black men as more threatening than the white men [(APA, 2017)](https://www.apa.org/news/press/releases/2017/03/black-men-threatening).
+Black children are seen as older and less innocent and prompt a less essential conception of childhood than white same-age peers [(Goff et al., 2014)](https://www.apa.org/pubs/journals/releases/psp-a0035663.pdf).

 </div>